Hmiku8338/e621-dl/README.md

 `e6 posts search 3d -d e621_downloads`
 * To download all posts that match the 3d tag and replace all post duplicates from the parent directory with symlinks:
 `e6 posts search 3d -s`
+* To download the pool with the given id:
+`e6 pools get 12345`
 * To replace all post duplicates from the current directory with symlinks:
 `e6 clean`
 * To save e621 login information to be used for every future query:
 `e6 login`
-* To remove e621 login information
+* To remove e621 login information:
 `e6 logout`

 For advanced reference, use `--help` option.
 For example, `e6 --help`, `e6 posts search --help`, etc.